AmirEfi/HangMan/README.md

 # HangMan
 Mini Project of Advanced Programming course - Spring 2021

-This is q mini-project in the AP course.
+This is a mini-project in the AP course.

-It's the Hang-Man game!
+It's the HangMan game!